 The following figure shows a workbook set up for this problem.
 The problem has an investment in various sectors, with all the necessary formulas.
 Based on this problem, we will try to maximize or minimize the Total Yield or Auto Loans values.

-Example 1: Optimizing Investment Portfolio Based on Total Yield
+1. Optimizing Investment Portfolio Based on Total Yield Using Excel Solver

 The credit union is going to invest $5 million in various sectors.
 How this amount will be allocated is subject to the following constraints.